contextual-backdoor/contextual_backdoor/README.md

 ### ⚙️ Environment Setup

-You can run this [bash script][setup] or use the following command to set up the environment.
+You can use the following bash script to set up anaconda environment.

 ```shell
 conda create -n contextbd python=3.9